Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology

-In a second time, we focus on the estimation of the Sobol indices for the stochastic model.
-The smoothed distributions of the estimators of $S_{\lambda}$ and $S_{\mu}$, for 1,000 Monte-Carlo replications, are presented in Fig. \ref{fig:comp} (a); the means and standard deviations of these distributions are given in Table \ref{table:resultSIR}.
-Although there is no theoretical values for $S_\lambda$ and $S_\mu$, we can see (Table \ref{table:resultSIR}) that the estimators of the Sobol indices with non-parametric regressions all give similar estimates in expectation for $\mu$.
-For $\lambda$, the estimators are relatively different, with the Nadaraya-Watson showing the lower estimate.
-This is linked with the bias seen on Fig. \ref{fig:comp} (b) and discussed below.
-In term of variance, the Nadaraya-Watson estimator gives the tightest distribution, while the wavelet estimator gives the highest variance. \\
+In a second time, we focus on the estimation of the Sobol indices for the stochastic model with the SDE (we leave out the deterministic meta-model for the reasons mentioned above).
+The smoothed distributions of the estimators of $S_{\lambda }$ and $S_{\mu }$, for 1,000 Monte-Carlo replications, are presented in Fig. \ref{fig:comp}(a); the means and standard deviations of these distributions are given in Table \ref{table:resultSIR}.
+Although there is no theoretical values for $S_{\lambda }$ and $S_{\mu }$, we can see (Table \ref{table:resultSIR}) that the estimators of the Sobol indices with non-parametric regressions all give similar estimates in expectation for $\mu $.
+For $\lambda $, there are some discrepancies seen on Fig. \ref{fig:comp}(a) and Table \ref{table:resultSIR}.

-The advantage of using the estimators with wavelets lies in their robustness to the inclusion of high frequencies and in the fact that they can overcome some smoothing biases that the Nadaraya-Watson regressions exhibit (Fig. \ref{fig:comp} (b)).
-This can be understood when looking at Fig. \ref{fig:exampleSIR30000}: the simulations can give very noisy $Y$'s.
-For example, extinctions of the epidemics can be seen in very short time in simulations, due to the initial randomness of the trajectories.
-This produces distributions for $Y$'s that are not unimodal or with peaks at 0, which makes the estimation of $\E(Y\ |\ \lambda)$ or $\E(Y \ |\ \mu)$ more difficult.
-The variance of the estimator with wavelets is however the widest and in practice, finding the thresholding constants for the wavelet coefficients can be somewhat tricky when the number of input parameters is large, as in the next section.